 Visit Derby, Australia

-The town of Derby, set on the edge of King Sound to the northeast of Broome, is often treated simply as a provisioning point for travellers, but its streets lined with boab trees are a tempting place to relax for a few leisurely days and it is a good base from which to explore.
+The town of Derby, set on the edge of King Sound to the northeast of Broome, is often treated simply as a provisioning point for travelers, but its streets lined with boab trees are a tempting place to relax for a few leisurely days and it is a good base from which to explore.

 From Derby you can take a cruise to the Buccaneer Archipelago, a series of islands replete with rugged red cliffs, cooling waterfalls and sandy beaches, or fly over the region on a scenic flight.